ClementTsang/bottom/docs/content/usage/widgets/battery.md

 The battery widget also supports devices with multiple batteries, and you can switch between them using the keyboard or the mouse.

-This widget can also be configured to display Nvidia GPU power usage (`--enable_gpu` on Linux).

 ## Key bindings

 Note that key bindings are generally case-sensitive.